vorburger/fineract/README.md

 curl --insecure -L https://github.com/apache/fineract/raw/develop/fineract-provider/gradle/wrapper/gradle-wrapper.jar > fineract-provider/gradle/wrapper/gradle-wrapper.jar

 Instructions to run Apache RAT (Release Audit Tool)
 ============
 1. Extract the archive file to your local directory.
 2. Run `./gradlew rat`.
 A report will be generated under build/reports/rat/rat-report.txt

-Instructions to build a war file
+Instructions to build a WAR file
 ============
 1. Extract the archive file to your local directory.
 2. Run `./gradlew clean war` or `./gradlew build` to build deployable war file which will be created at build/libs directory.